 1. Shifting Your Risk Mindset: The Human Element

 The old risk mindset of cybersecurity falling on the shoulders of the IT department does not translate to the digital era we live in today.
-Firms must move away from this mentality and adopt a risk mindset that threats are ubiquitous and carrying their burden cannot be assigned to one department.
+C-suite executives must move away from this mentality and adopt a risk mindset that threats are ubiquitous and carrying their burden cannot be assigned to one department.

 Rethinking risk helps firms realize the opportunity in designing an efficient cybersecurity program that will please regulators, entice investors and empower employees.
 Company leadership must manifest a complete buy-in to establishing cybersecurity as a top-line priority, and employees must get on board to build their conversance and understanding of these risks, how to address them and security best practices.